-The artist’s renderings below are examples of the checker board boxes in the video:
+These artist’s renderings are examples of the checker board boxes in the video below:

 Racking Hanging Bulk

 Ripen in Transit

-E-commerce and omni-channel fulfilment have made life difficult for brick & mortar retailers.
-Unfortunately, what most of these retailers don’t realize, is that they have a distinct advantage over the Amazon’s of the world simply because they already have these brick & mortar outlets, many of which, are already located much closer to the customer.
-The Cargo Carousel System (CCS) is a “mobile” automated storage and retrieval system (AS/RS) that fits into any intermodal container or trailer which eliminates the need for loading docks.
+The Cargo Carousel System (CCS) is a “mobile” automated storage and retrieval system (AS/RS) that fits into any intermodal container or trailer and eliminates the need for loading docks.
 Four foot cubic “modules” replace pallets and can be brought to the forefront of the container/trailer with the push of a button.
-By eliminating the need for loading docks you can store and access your inventory from anywhere that you can place an intermodal container with a system that is designed for this new e-commerce paradigm and is not disruptive but completely complimentary to your existing operations.
-With the Cargo Carousel System (CCS) you simply fence off the space you require and stack as many units as you need right on the ground at the retail store, at the DC or even out in a field; anywhere that helps to streamline your operations and level the playing field with the pure-play e-tailers like Amazon.
-Now anyone can compete on fulfilment speed with virtually no change to their existing infrastructure or processes.
-The CCS can also act as lockers to be placed anywhere they’re desired and replenished by simply swapping out spent/empty units with new pre-stocked units or as a delivery system for “buy online, pick-up in store”.
-The modules can be mixed and matched during transport so anyone can handle them allowing collaborative distribution between shippers to keep trucks full continuously on any leg of the upstream or downstream journey.
+By eliminating the need for loading docks you can store and access your inventory from anywhere that you can place an intermodal container with a system that is completely complimentary to your existing supply chain operations.
+With the Cargo Carousel System (CCS) you simply fence off the space you require and stack as many units as you need right on the ground with virtually no change to existing infrastructure or processes.
+The cubic modules within the Carousel can be mixed and matched during transport so anyone can handle them allowing collaborative distribution between shippers to keep trucks full continuously on any leg of the upstream or downstream journey.
 And, its digital technology can not only track & trace but can also control the atmosphere inside each module from anywhere in the world with real-time alerting and logging with its cellular/satellite communications system.